genskeu/HON/README.md

 | sadmin  | sadmin | study-admin |
 | uadmin  | uadmin | user-admin |

-## How to deploy the application using an VPS (e.g. contabo) and docker (not finished yet)
+## How to deploy the application using an VPS (e.g. contabo) and docker
 1. Create an account at <a target="_blank" rel="noopener noreferrer" href="https://www.contabo.com/"> contabo </a> or another VPS server provider
 - if you use contabo use the Ubuntu 22.04 image
 - the smallest server with 4 vCPU, 8 GB RAM, 32 TB Traffic and 50 GB NVM should be enough
 2. After the account has been set up connect to it via ssh
-- in case of contabo the command will look like this
+- in case of contabo the command will look like this using a command line interface, for more information see the <a target="_blank" rel="noopener noreferrer" href="https://contabo.com/blog/establishing-connection-server-ssh/"> contabo tutorial for ssh connection</a>
 ```
 ssh root@<ip-adress>
 ```
+3. Install docker engine on your server
-- install docker engine on the server following the instructions in the "Install using the repository" section of the <a href="https://docs.docker.com/engine/install/ubuntu/" target="_blank" rel="noopener noreferrer"> docker documentation </a>
+- after connecting via ssh install the docker engine following the instructions in the "Install using the repository" section of the <a href="https://docs.docker.com/engine/install/ubuntu/" target="_blank" rel="noopener noreferrer"> docker documentation </a>
-3. Git Clone the repository
+4. Git Clone the repository
+- clone the application code to your VPS with
 ```
 git clone https://github.com/genskeu/HON
 ```
-4. Follow the steps described under docker setup option 2: Build and start the application using the docker CLI
+5. Follow the steps described under docker setup option 2: "Build and start the application using the docker CLI"

-## How to deploy using pythonanywhere (not finished yet)
+## How to deploy using pythonanywhere
 1. Register at <a target="_blank" rel="noopener noreferrer" href="https://www.pythonanywhere.com/"> pythonanywhere </a>
 - the username you choose will later be part of the url used to access the application
+  - in the following tutorial replace \<username\> with the username you choose here
 - a free account does not offer enough space and cpu time to run HON conveniently
 - in the past we have been using a custom account before switching to self-hosting
-- for the custom account we used CPU time per day: 3000 seconds, Number of web apps: 1, Number of web workers: 3, Number of always-on tasks: 2 and Disk space: 10 GB
+- for the custom account we used:
+  - CPU time per day: 3000 seconds
+  - Number of web apps: 1
+  - Number of web workers: 3
+  - Number of always-on tasks: 2
+  - Disk space: 10 GB
-- however these requirements may differ for you
+- these settings may differ for you depending on your needs
 2. Log into pythonanywhere and open a bash console in a new tab
 - create the console using the Consoles section
 - using the console clone the repository by running